25 Oldest Cities in Europe

 1. Plovdiv, Bulgaria

-The oldest city in Europe has been continuously inhabited since around the 6th millennium BC.
+The oldest city in Europe has been continuously inhabited since around the sixth millennium B.C. and is also one of the oldest in the world.

 Plovdiv Today